Code4SA/old-code4sa.github.io/_posts/2014-09-09-stories-to-change-the-world.md

 --------------------------

-Media Party is a [Hacks/Hackers](http://hackshackers.com/) event seeking to facilitate collaboration between, and build a community of journalists and technologists who, together, can revision the news and information industries.
+Media Party is a [Hacks/Hackers](http://hackshackers.com/) event seeking to facilitate collaboration between, and build a community of journalists and technologists who, together, can reenvision the news and information industries.
 And I am increasingly grateful as I come to appreciate what an important role these people play.
 If stories conjure cultures and weave communities together, then it is our social responsibility to ensure that accurate and relevant stories are being shared.

 I am struck by how much I take news and reporting for granted.
 Ashamedly, I assume a right to be informed at the right time in a format appropriate to me.
 All too often I accept the information being presented to me as being factually accurate and where it doesn't ring true, more often than not, I don't bother following up to verify the facts.